uptimeDBA/cockroach-vb-cluster/cockroach-vb-cluster/cockroach-vb-cluster_configure_base_box.md

 1. Open a web browser on your host machine and go to the [Install CockroachDB](https://www.cockroachlabs.com/docs/install-cockroachdb.html) `https://www.cockroachlabs.com/docs/install-cockroachdb.html` page, select **Linux** and **Download the Binary**.
 Click the **CockroachDB tarball for Linux** link.

    Save the .tgz file into the `cockroach-vb-cluster` directory.
+You don't have to un-compress it or anything else.
+The Vagrant provision script (`node_provision.bash`) will do all that latter.
    ![Download CockroachDB](images/Download_CockroachDB.png)